Doran-28/JOGL-Solar-System-Model/readme.txt

 A:	Rotates the camera to the left
 D:	Rotates the camera to the right

+(For orbital camera mode)
+Left arrow:     Rotates camera round the orbit of the planet leftwards Right arrow:    Rotates camera round the orbit of the planet rightwards

 Space bar:	Pauses animation (Press again to resume animation)

 Shift:		Increases the animation speed